-This review provides a synopsis of Port Stephens Council's 'Capability' in undertaking asset management practices.
-Shortfalls incapability or the 'Capability Gaps', identified have been added to our asset management improvement program.
-Since 2011 this type of review has been labelled a 'maturity assessment'.
+This review provides a synopsis of Port Stephens Council's 'capability' in undertaking asset management practices.
+Shortfalls in capability or the 'Capability Gaps', identified have been added to our asset management improvement program.
+Since 2011, this type of review has been labelled a 'maturity assessment'.
 This review was first conducted in 2008 and stimulated a number of changes that have progressed Asset Management in Port Stephens Council.
+These assessments are periodically conducted with a review being undertaken at the time of writing this SAMP.

 Capability Gap Analysis included staff undertaking an internal assessment using the Delphi method and the Capability Gap Matrix Tool for each asset category.
 The Capability Gap Matrix Tool assesses our ability to meet the requirements of the Asset Management Practice Elements and Asset Management Components.

 The Asset Management Practice Elements and Asset Management Components are described below: